Antique White Kitchen Cabinets (Design Photos)

-Not only can antique white kitchen cabinets give your design an elegant ambiance, they can feel warmer than regular white.
+Not only can antique white kitchen cabinets give your design an elegant ambiance, but they can also feel warmer than regular white.
 Kitchens with antique white cabinets can be matched with practically any color scheme.
-In addition there is not such a dramatic contrast when paired with dark countertops or flooring, when compared to regular white cabinets.
+In addition, there is not such a dramatic contrast when paired with dark countertops or flooring, when compared to regular white cabinets.

-The picture above features a classic luxe full-length white paneled kitchen cabinets along its back wall, complete with oiled brass handles and glass framed display cabinets.
-The stainless steel appliances recessed into the casework are signs of functional modernity, but the solid wood carved dining table, silver chandelier and trio of circular pendants over the wood-topped kitchen island bring elements of classical luxury to this kitchen.
+The picture above features classic luxe full-length white paneled kitchen cabinets along its back wall, complete with oiled brass handles and glass-framed display cabinets.
+The stainless steel appliances recessed into the casework are signs of functional modernity, but the solid wood carved dining table, silver chandelier, and trio of circular pendants over the wood-topped kitchen island bring elements of classical luxury to this kitchen.
 The dark rippling wood plank flooring completes the whole look of this white kitchen.

 Antique White Cabinets